-On March 16, 2023, the Board, deliberating on the recommendation of the Compensation Committee, retained an overall level of achievement of 2022 objectives of 89%, including an achievement rate of 72.5% for collective objectives and 100% for the Deputy CEO's individual objectives.
+On March 27, 2024, the Board, deliberating on the recommendation of the Compensation Committee, retained an overall level of achievement of 2023 objectives of 81.25%, including an achievement rate of 75% for collective objectives and 114.2% for the Deputy CEO's individual objectives.

-The overall variable portion of €40 thousand, i.e. 28% based on a fixed compensation of €143,028 consists of the partial achievement of the target variable portion of 30% (€38,500, i.e. 27%) plus a value sharing bonus (PPV) of €1,500.
-The Deputy Chief Executive Officer is eligible for the PPV under his employment contract, like all French employees, and the Company includes it in the exceptional variable portion for the purposes of this report.
-The Deputy CEO did not take part in this discussion.
+The total variable portion of €36,631, i.e. 24.6% based on authorized fixed compensation of €148,752, consists of almost all of the target variable portion of 25% (€37,188).
+The Deputy CEO did not take part in this deliberation by the Board of Directors concerning him.
 It is recalled that the variable compensation for the Deputy CEO is granted in respect of his employment contract.

-With the exception of the value-sharing bonus (PPV), the variable compensation awarded in respect of 2022 is paid in 2023 in order to assess the performance after the end of the fiscal year.
-In 2022, the Deputy CEO was paid his variable compensation in respect of the 2021 fiscal year of €45,300, approved by the General Shareholders' Meeting of May 25, 2022 (resolution 7).

-During fiscal year 2022, the Deputy Chief Executive Officer did not benefit from any new allocation of free shares.
+The variable compensation awarded in respect of 2023 is paid in 2024 in order to assess the performance after the end of the fiscal year.
+In 2023, the Deputy CEO was paid his variable compensation in respect of the 2022 fiscal year of \notin 40,300, approved by the General Shareholders' Meeting of May 25, 2022 (resolution 8).
+During fiscal year 2023, the Deputy CEO did not benefit from any new allocation of free shares.

-In 2022, the Deputy CEO benefited from a company car, valued at approximately €5 thousand.
-Under his employment contract, he benefits from the legal severance provided by the national pharmaceutical industry collective bargaining agreement that currently opens the rights to nine months' salary if the conditions are met.
+In 2023, the Deputy CEO benefited from a company car, valued at approximately €5 thousand.
+Under his employment contract, he benefits from the legal severance provided by the national pharmaceutical industry collective bargaining agreement that currently grants entitlement to up to nine months' salary if the conditions are met.